JackfishCMS/modal.js/Readme.md

   set this to 'detach' so that bound event handlers on your content area aren't removed.

 Events will be fired on the modal according to which button is clicked.
-Defaults are confirm/cancel, but these can be overriden in your options.
+Defaults are confirm/cancel, but these can be overridden in your options.

 ### Example